andydenenberg/ruby_stock_server/README.md

 The socket communications and commands are identical to Eric's version.
 The major difference in function is the price for each stock is the real-time market price retrieved from Google and Yahoo finance.
 As such the prices will be static except during the hours of 9:30am to 4:00pm EST M-F when the markets are open.
 Eric's implementation set prices from a replay of historical data as well the effects from the system players.

+The Server class sets up a thread to periodically poll the market for price updates.
+The Server class also spawns a thread to support each client connection that is created when a player joins the system.
+There shouldn't be any contention or locking, but the threads do access common class variables.

 The prices are retrieved using the Marketbeat GEM https://github.com/michaeldv/market_beat